 “In the beginning there was nothing, which exploded.” ― Lords and Ladies

 If we are at the origin (like the Big Bang), nothing has happened yet and is the best prediction for any moment we can make (shown by the blue horizontal line in Figure 1).
 The usual, unconditional expectation corresponds to the empty information set.

-In Figure 2, suppose we are at The green path between and has been realized.
+In Figure 2, suppose we are at The dark blue path between and has been realized.
 We know that the particle has reached the point at that time.
 With this knowledge, we see that the paths starting at this point will have the average

 Note that for different realized paths, takes different values.
-Therefore , for , is a random variable.
+Therefore , for fixed , is a random variable of .
 It is a function of the event we condition the expectation on.

 Law of iterated expectations

 Suppose you are at time (see Figure 3).
 You send many agents to the future to fetch the information about what will happen.
 They bring you the data on the means they see (shown by horizontal lines between and Since there are many possible future realizations, you have to average the future means.
 For this, you will use the distributional belief you have at time The result is Since the up and down moves are equally likely, your distribution at time is symmetric around Therefore the above average will be equal to This is the Law of Iterated Expectations, also called the tower property: